dominictarr/npmd/README.md

 ```
 npm install npmd -g
-npmd --sync
+npmd sync
 ```

-You should leave the `npmd` service running in the background, this will make running other `npmd` commands much faster.
+You should leave the `npmd sync` service running in the background, this will make running other `npmd` commands much faster.

 npmd will pull down npm metadata, and store it in a leveldb.